Home โ€บ Destinations โ€บ Europe โ€บ Malta

 Next door is the free Bibliotheca (Library).
 This beautiful, grand building was completed in 1796 and built to house the collections of books and valuables belonging to the Order of St John.
 No photos are allowed.

 I must confess that I knew nothing of the Order of St John before visiting Malta.
 A good overview is found by watching “The Malta Experience.”
-This forty-five minute show costs EUR15 or EUR20 with a guided tour of La Sacra Infermeria (the Holy Infirmary of the Knights of St John).
+This forty-five-minute show costs EUR15 or EUR20 with a guided tour of La Sacra Infermeria (the Holy Infirmary of the Knights of St John).

-The movie (in multiple languages through headphones) was very good, documenting 7,000 years of history of Malta through to WWII.
-There was a particular focus on the bombing and suffering during WWII which was quite moving.
-Again, Mum had told stories throughout my childhood of her family’s suffering during WWII and of harsh food rationing after the war so it hit home for me.
+The movie (in multiple languages through headphones) was excellent, documenting 7,000 years of the history of Malta through to WWII.
+There was a particular focus on the bombing and suffering during WWII, which was quite moving.

-After the movie, our guide, Anna, led an excellent tour (in perfect English of course) of “La Sacra Infermeria.”
+After the movie, our guide, Anna, led an excellent tour (in perfect English, of course) of “La Sacra Infermeria.”
 Now a Convention Centre, the building was originally a hospital.
 Founded by the Order of St John to care for the sick, the hospital was built in 1574.

 New treatments were invented at La Sacra Infermeria.
 For example, the use of honey to treat wounds (it worked as an antibiotic).
 Also, to prevent the spread of bacteria, food was served on silver plates.
-The main ward, known as the Great Ward, at 508 feet (155 metres) was once the longest in Europe.
+The main ward, known as the Great Ward, at 508 feet (155 metres), was once the longest in Europe.

 A Boating Day Trip – Swimming and a Visit to Gozo